cbswj/test/README.md

 Different from other group sparsity methods that directly regularize the matrix W, we enforce group sparsity constraints by incorporating a sparsity-inducing matrix A ∈ R n×n, which can be converted to the filter of a 1 × 1 convolutional layer after the original layer.
 Then the original convolution in Eqn.
 1 becomes Z = X × (W × A).
 To obtain a structured sparse matrix, group sparsity regularization is enforced on A. Thus, the loss function becomes Solving the problem in Eqn.
 3 results in structured group sparsity in matrix A. By considering matrix W and A together, the actual effect is that the original convolutional filter is compressed.

+In comparison with the filter selection method, the proposed method not only selects the filters in a layer, but also makes linear combinations of the filters to minimize the error between the original and the compact filter.
+On the other hand, different from other group sparsity constraints, there is no need to change the original filters W of the network too much during optimization of the sparsity problem.
+In our experiments, we set a much smaller learning rate for the pretrained weight W.